 I can’t bust his chops too much — he has a calico.

-Right at three years ago, I used the camera’s video out and captured a couple of images without a memory card.
+In 2013, I used the camera’s video out and captured a couple of images without a memory card.

 Scanned on a CanoScan 9000f at 1200DPI.
 Exposure level tweaks on Muir Woods and the cats.
 Reduced to 25% for upload.